Princeraj50/Consumer-Electronics-Sales-Data-Analysis/README.md

 ## Questions List - II
 ### Top and bottom 5 product names by year
-Presented in second page of report
+Presented on the second page of the report below.
 ### Top and bottom 5 product categories by year
-Presented in second page of report
+Presented on the second page of the report below.
 ### Top and bottom 5 sales employees by year
-Presented in second page of report
+Presented on the second page of the report below.
 ### Top and bottom 5 profitable states by year
-Presented in second page of report
+Presented on the second page of the report below.

 ---

 ## Detailed Analysis
 ### Employee performance based on quantity sold and earnings after discount by year and quarter
-Presented in first page of report
+Presented on the first page of the report below.
 ### Revenue generated in each quarter to identify if sales are more in a quarter
-Presented in second page of report
+Presented on the second page of the report below.
 ### Products that are influencing the total revenue
-Presented in key influencer section of report
+Presented in the key influencer section of the report below.

 ## Summary of the Data
 - **4th quarter had the highest revenue**, followed by the 3rd, 2nd, and 1st quarters.